-After successful completion of the written and practical exams, submit the Final application with exam pass sheets and application fee.
+After successful completion of the written exam, practical exam, and video review submission, submit the Final application with exam pass sheets and application fee.
 Please allow 2-3 weeks for processing.
 Upon approval, certificate will be mailed.

 CSCE® Certification requires renewal every five years.
 For more information, visit the recertification page.

 Video Review Submission

 Have questions or need more information?
 Contact the ACF Certification Department.